Thai Airways A320s Getting Business Class, Wi-Fi

 The catch is that the passenger experience on the former Thai Smile planes doesn’t really match what you’ll find in the mainline Thai Airways fleet.
 These aircraft are equipped with 168-174 seats, and just feature premium economy and economy, with premium economy consisting of economy seats with blocked middles.

-Thai Airways has now revealed plans to change this.
-As of Q4 2024, Thai Airways intends to reconfigure all of its A320s with new, standardized cabins:
+Thai Airways has plans to change this, though.
+As of January 2025, Thai Airways intends to gradually reconfigure all of its A320s with new, standardized cabins:

-- Business class seats will be in a 2-2 configuration, featuring extra seat width and pitch, comparable to what you might find in domestic first class within the United States
+• Business class seats will be in a 2-2 configuration, featuring 38″ of pitch and 5″ of recline, comparable to what you might find in domestic first class within the United States

 This will give Thai Airways a lot more flexibility